top of page

 Fig 1 is called a "Minor Switch".
 It has a step-up electromagnet and a reset magnet.
 This one was likely made by CP Clare or the Automatic Electric Company.
 The remnant wire type hints at this being used in a non-telephone facility or device.
 However, Western Electric made a very similar switch called a 204E Selector.
 It was used as a digit counter in the 207C single-digit Intercom unit for example.

-Fig 2 is an interactive 3D image of the same device.
+Following Fig 1 are rotating 3D images.
 There is some slight image distortion due to the intricate nature of the device.
 It was captured in a light box with a rotating stage.
-About 75 images were captured to make this 3D image.
+About 75 images were captured to make each 3D image.

 Fig 1, Minor Switch, step-up, reset electromagnets